mstksg/inCode/copy/entries/const.md

 All Applicative instances are monoidal in how they sequence their effects.
 Because `Const`'s effects are so simple ("accumulate a value"), this makes it an especially obvious demonstration of this.

-Hopefully this helps shed some insight!
+Hopefully this helps you gain some sense of appreciation between the link between `Applicative` and `Monoid`, and also why `Const`'s Applicative instance is defined the way it is!